korningf/git-pass/README.md

   *Minimal Windows POSIX pass command*

-Git-Pass is a port of the POSIX / UNIX pass command (aka password-store) for GitBash.
+Git-Pass is a port of the POSIX pass command (aka password-store) for GitBash and Powershell.

-It is meant for institutional contexts that only allow gitbash (or SysGit, MSys, MinGW).
+It is meant for institutional thin-client desktops that only allow a minimal GitBash shell.

-.